MysticMoonlight/moonfig/.github/README.md

 You may find that moonfig makes TF2 a lot smoother, eliminates stuttering, reduces load times and increases FPS while respecting the user's choice.

 moonfig is constantly updated following the new tweaks and features from upstream mastercomfig, while not adding many bloats into the scripts — ierated upon based on user feedback and benchmarks.
-If you think there's an unoptimal value, or if it's as simple as a comment being confusing to you, report the problem or make a pull request through `canary` branch and you'll most likely see a fix in a future update.
+If you think there's an unoptimal value, or if it's as simple as a comment being confusing to you, report the problem or make a pull request through `main` branch and you'll most likely see a fix in a future update.

 This mod is designed for Team Fortress 2.
 Using this mod on other games using Source Engine are possible, but might have issues and will be unsupported.